kodi-pvr/pvr.iptvsimple/README.md

 * **Cache XMLTV at local storage**: If location is `Remote path` select whether or not the the XMLTV file should be cached locally.
 * **EPG time shift**: Adjust the EPG times by this value in minutes, range is from -720 mins to +840 mins (- 12 hours to +14 hours).
 * **Apply time shift to all channels**: Whether or not to override the time shift for all channels with `EPG time shift`.
 If not enabled `EPG time shift` plus the individual time shift per channel (if available) will be used.

+### Genres
+Settings related to genres.

+The addon will read all the `<category>` elements of a `programme` and use this as the genre string.
+It is also possible to supply a mapping file to convert the genre string to a genre ID, allowing colour coding of the EPG.
+When using a mapping file each category will be checked in order until a match is found.
+Please see: [Using a mapping file for Genres](#using-a-mapping-file-for-genres) in the Appendix for details on how to set this up.

+* **Use genre text from XMLTV when mapping genres**: If enabled, and a genre mapping file is used to get a genre type and sub type use the EPG's genre text (i.e. 'category' text) for the genre instead of the kodi default text.
+Only the genre type (and not the sub type) will be used if a mapping is found.
+* **Location**: Select where to find the genres XML resource.
+The options are:
+    - `Local path` - A path to a gernes XML file whether it be on the device or the local network.
+    - `Remote path` - A URL specifying the location of the genres XML file.
+* **Genres path**: If location is `Local Path` this setting should contain a valid path.
+* **Genres URL**: If location is `Remote Path` this setting should contain a valid URL.

 ### Channel Logos
 Settings realted to Channel Logos.